Many people wonder whether bleached or unbleached coffee filters are better.

 Conclusion

-However, you can still choose to use the option you like best.
+However, you can still choose the option you prefer.

 Overall, both filters are convenient and easy to use.
-Everyone has different preferences when preparing their morning brew, so make sure to choose the filters you want to use more.
+Everyone has different preferences when preparing their morning brew, so be sure to choose the filters you use most often.

 Learn more about coffee